FAQ

 This information is about both the semaglutide and the tirzepatide medications, which we will be prescribing in the compounded form.
 You will typically start out with a low dose of the injection and increase the dose, based on your body's response and personal needs.

-tirzepatide has led to the highest amount of weight loss seen in studies, about 21% to 22.5% at the highest dose, in investigational clinical trials evaluating its use for weight management.
+Tirzepatide has led to the highest amount of weight loss seen in studies, about 21% to 22.5% at the highest dose, in investigational clinical trials evaluating its use for weight management.
 These numbers approach what is seen with bariatric (weight loss) surgery, according to some clinicians.

-semaglutide has resulted in about a 15% weight loss in adults.
+Semaglutide has resulted in about a 15% weight loss in adults.

 There are no studies directly comparing all of these medications, meaning the above results are studies performed on these medications alone.